 When many people remember John Hughes’ films, they think teenagers, teen angst and coming-of-age stories.
 However, whenever I think of his filmmaking and writing I think of “Uncle Buck” because it is fundamentally a grown-up film and examines issues many adults face (even though they are framed here in the context of one teenager and two younger kids).
-Best yet, it is endearing without being sappy and has depth without having a lot of fun along the way.
+Best yet, it is endearing without being sappy and has depth without having to sacrifice a lot of fun along the way.
 Since I started this blog about four months ago, I’ve been trying to review mostly little-remembered films, but I’ll go to the popular “Uncle Buck” here because I like it so much … and, in the best news of all, it has John Candy.

 (1989; 100 minutes; rated PG; directed by John Hughes and starring John Candy, Macaulay Culkin and Jean Louisa Kelly)